 Three ways to make crispy tortilla shells

-Good news: you don’t need any fancy equipment to make the tortilla shells.
+The good news: you don’t need any fancy equipment to make the tortilla shells.
 I’ve tested three different ways, using equipment you should already have in your kitchen (no need to buy tortilla shell moulds!)
 You can use a small, oven-proof pot, or small oven-proof bowl or if all else fails, you can use a large upside-down glass jar.
-All three work really well.
+All three work well.

 Whichever option you choose: